Qian Xuesen: Career in China

-In October 1956, Qian became the director of the Fifth Academy of the Ministry of National Defense, tasked with ballistic missile and nuclear weapons development.

-Qian's reputation as a prominent scientist who was caught up in the Red Scare in the United States gave him considerable influence during the Mao era and afterward.
-Qian eventually rose through Party ranks to become a Central Committee of the Chinese Communist Party member.
-He became associated with the China's Space Program – From Conception to Manned Spaceflight initiative.

 In 1955, Qian returned to China as part of an agreement for the release of American prisoners in China, and he was welcomed as a hero.
 He soon took charge of the country's missile and satellite programs.
+In 1956, Qian became the director of the newly established Fifth Institute of the Ministry of National Defense, tasked with ballistic missile and nuclear weapons development.

 Qian survived both the Anti-Rightist Campaign of 1957 and the Cultural Revolution by adapting to the shifting political climate in China.
 For example, in 1958, Qian wrote an article with "scientific" support of the Great Leap Forward.
-In 1989, after the Tiananmen massacre, he denounced the demonstrators as 'evil elements' and described dissident astrophysicist Fang Lizhi 'the scum of the nation'.

-Qian was elected as an academician of the Chinese Academy of Sciences in 1957, a lifelong honor granted to Chinese scientists who have made significant advancements in their field.
+In 1956, Qian and mathematician Xu Guozhi established China's first operations research group; control theory was one of the group's major research areas.
+Qian was elected as an academician of the Chinese Academy of Sciences (CAS) in 1957, a lifelong honor granted to Chinese scientists who have made significant advancements in their field.
 He organized scientific seminars and dedicated some of his time to training successors for his positions.
+In 1960, the operations research group he had established with Xu became part of the operations research lab at the Mathematics Institute of CAS.

 He was heavily involved in the establishment of the University of Science and Technology of China (USTC) in 1958 and served as the Chairman of the Department of Modern Mechanics of the university for a number of years.
+In his teaching, Qian emphasized the importance of conducting systemic literature reviews before as a preliminary step to embarking on research projects.